craigkraft/craigkraft.github.io/index.md

 # Hi There!
 This is a heading lvl one.

 This is your homepage or index.
-Fill it with invaluable content.
+Fill it with invaluable content and portals to valueless resources.

 ## And a heading lvl two